-Council developed a series of worksheets to analyse these matters for each activity as part of the preparation for the 2015/25 Long Term Plan.
-Some of these were reviewed in detail in workshop, for others the key issues were posed as questions in an online survey, for subsequent consideration.
+Council developed a series of worksheets to analyse these matters for each activity as part of the preparation for the 2018-28 Long-Term Plan.
+All of these were reviewed in detail in workshop.
+In most cases, these discussions retained the funding mechanisms and the rationale for them as adopted for the 2015-25 Long Term Plan.
 This is the foundation for the detail in Part B of the policy.

 While the scope of Council's activities has changed very little over the past decade, there has been a shift away from targeting rates to particular communities in favour of a district-wide approach.
-This was implemented as part of the 2012/22 Long Term Plan.
+This was implemented as part of the 2012/22 Long-Term Plan.
 Council believes that taking a District-wide approach to rating across all activities is the fairest mechanism.
 "District-wide" means that an urban property valued at (say) \$200,000 in Taihape, Marton or Bulls will pay the same rates for the same services.
 Such properties will pay different rates than a property in the rural area valued at \$200,000, because the services provided are different.
 The different rates for water and wastewater between town and rural properties are an example of this.
-This, coupled with a stronger focus on groups of activities, meant Council decided - as far as practicable - to aggregate its approach to defining funding sources on a whole-of-group approach.1 Council has continued this district-wide approach in reviewing this policy for the 2015/25 Long Term Plan.
+This, coupled with a stronger focus on groups of activities, meant Council decided - as far as practicable - to aggregate its approach to defining funding sources on a whole-of-group approach.1 Council has continued this district-wide approach in reviewing this policy for the 2018-28 Long-Term Plan.

-2. Valuation system
+2 Valuation System